joshuakirsch/pseudoR/README.md

+This program finds the location of IS elements that were missed during assembly from complex populations, such as gut metagenomes, using a split-read approach.
+If you use this tool, please cite this paper: https://pubmed.ncbi.nlm.nih.gov/38565143/

+This program uses the Insertion Sequence Open Source Database (ISOSDB).
 The ISOSDB V3 is available in this repo as ISOSDB.V3.fna.zip

 To use the pseudoR pipeline, please read the following: